-The holistic nature of social prescribing would suggest quantitative measures around quality of life, wellbeing, depression, anxiety, hope, loss of control, social support and social networks.
+The holistic nature of SP would suggest a need for quantitative measures around quality of life, wellbeing, depression, anxiety, hope, loss of control, social support and social networks.
 A primary outcome would be identified to inform the sample size calculation and the remaining outcomes would serve as secondary outcomes.
 Additional data could include baseline characteristics, socio-demographics, type of services used and number of sessions attended.
 Self-reported outcomes would be collected using validated and unified tools that would be introduced to capture quantitative measures at three separate timepoints.
-Outcomes would be completed by the link worker to account for any illiteracy (as demonstrated by our findings), or other barriers and to reduce the research burden on clients.
-However, link worker incentives may require consideration.
+Outcomes would be completed by the link worker to account for any illiteracy (as demonstrated by our findings), or other barriers, and to reduce the research burden on clients.
+However, link worker incentives may be necessary.
 Qualitative data would include a semi-structured approach to capture both client and link worker experiences of the process.
 Baseline characteristics of clients can be used for stratification to evaluate the differences across groups.
-Additional subgroup analysis can be carried out using the number of link worker visits (dose) or number and type of services referred to.
+Additional subgroup analysis can be carried out using the number of link worker visits (dose) or number and type of services referred on to.
 For instance, subgroup analysis would be considered for the three levels of the intervention (link worker, single service, multiple services).
 Factors (covariates) influencing the link worker service would be captured and accounted for.
 Non-attendance data would be captured to better understand the reasons behind attrition.
 Mean differences across outcomes would be reported at different time points.
 It should be noted that in light of COVID-19, the “service” is rapidly changing across England.
 For instance, the service is reaching out to people rather than the traditional referral route.
 The mode of delivery and outcome assessment has switched over the course of this year from being face-to-face to virtual/telephone methods.
 This may negatively affect people with literacy issues or lack of access to devices.
-Additionally, the demographics and priorities of people taking up social prescribing has changed.
+Additionally, the demographics and priorities of people taking up SP has changed.

 A realist evaluation

-What we have demonstrated through this feasibility assessment is that we do not yet know what types of social prescribing services are more successful for what people, in what circumstances, or how successful programmes are over time.
-The primary data (5.2) highlighted the vast heterogeneity in the delivery of social prescribing which has a range of consequences, with different participants valuing different outcomes.
+What we have demonstrated through this feasibility assessment is that we do not yet know what types of SP services are more successful for whom, and in what circumstances, nor do we know how successful programmes are over time.
+Our data highlighted the vast heterogeneity in the delivery of SP which has a range of consequences, with different participants valuing different outcomes.

-To acknowledge, and attempt to cut through the complexityof social prescribing it will be important to focus on theories that underlie this social intervention and move away from a one size fits all response.58 Therefore, we consider that some form of realist evaluation may be beneficial.
-The aim of the realist evaluation is to provide an explanatory analysis of how and why social prescribing works (or does not work) in particular contexts or settings.59
+To acknowledge, and attempt to cut through the complexity, and explore the active ingredients of SP it would be important to focus on theories that underlie this social intervention.58 Therefore, we consider that some form of realist evaluation may be beneficial.
+The aim of the realist evaluation is to provide an explanatory analysis of how and why SP works (or does not work) in particular contexts or settings.59